-Instead, look for a logical industry acquirer of the business.
-These are companies who are already in the space and for whom your solution is either a threat or an extension of their product line.
+These are companies that are already in the space and for whom your solution is either a threat or an extension of their product line.
 Here are some startup exit strategy examples:

 Investors will also love some evidence showing a rate of return or how much similar exits have generated.

 The details of an exit strategy always depend on the situation, but a good exit strategy will:

 - Identify who will acquire your startup company.
 This should be as specific as possible, the more detail, the better.
 The best exit strategy starts with a clear potential acquirer.